Fast Biconnectivity Restoration in Multi-Robot Systems for Robust Communication Maintenance: Introduction

 We also propose an approximation algorithm to solve the FBR problem which requires less computational time than the OPT algorithm.
 The approximation algorithm solves the FBR problem by dividing it into two phases.
-In the first phase, we find a set of edges which, if augmented to the input network, makes the network biconnected, such that the maximum cost of the edges is minimized.
+In the first phase, we find a set of edges that, if augmented to the input network, make the network biconnected, such that the maximum cost of the edges is minimized.
 Here the cost of an edge is related to the distance between the two corresponding robots.
 We call this \textit{Graph Topology Optimization} (GTO) problem.
 In the second phase, we move the robots in such a way that the topology obtained from the first phase is realized, and the maximum distance traveled by a robot is minimized.
 We call this \textit{Movement Minimization} (MM) problem.
-We explain the GTO and MM problems in Figure~\ref{figintro}.
+One intuitive example of the GTO and MM problems is given in Figure~\ref{figintro}.

-We solve the GTO problem by extending the work on the classic graph augmentation problem~\cite{eswaran1976augmentation,frederickson1981approximation} by Khuller et al.~\cite{khuller1993approximation}, which involves constructing block-cut tree of the input network.
-The algorithm in~\cite{khuller1993approximation} minimizes the sum of the cost of the edges to be augmented.
-We modify the algorithm to optimize our objective, which is to minimize the maximum cost of the edges to be augmented.
+We solve the GTO problem by extending the work on the classic graph augmentation problem~\cite{eswaran1976augmentation,frederickson1981approximation} by Khuller et al.~\cite{khuller1993approximation} by considering the maximum edge cost rather than the sum of all costs.

 We call the resulting algorithm the \textit{Edge Augmentation} (EA) algorithm.
 To solve the MM problem, we propose the \textit{Sequential Cascaded Relocation} (SCR) algorithm, which uses a Breadth First Search (BFS) based idea called cascaded relocation introduced in~\cite{abbasi2008movement}.
 We also propose a QCP formulation of the MM problem, which can be used to solve the MM problem optimally.
 These two solutions of the MM problem yield two algorithms to solve the FBR problem.
-In both cases, we use the EA algorithm to solve the GTO problem.
-When we use the SCR algorithm and the QCP based algorithm to solve the MM problem, the resulting algorithms for the FBR problem are called EA-SCR and EA-OPT respectively.

 We conduct extensive experimentation to evaluate the performance of our proposed algorithms.
 The empirical results show that our algorithms significantly outperform existing algorithms~\cite{basu2004movement,abbasi2008movement} in terms of optimizing the FBR objective, and the running time of EA-SCR is comparable to~\cite{basu2004movement,abbasi2008movement}.